Planning A Small Wedding in 6 Simple Steps

 Don’t be afraid to ask for help

 Wedding planners aren’t always a part of small affairs (nor do they need to be); just remember that it’s ok to ask for help.
-This is a big day; no doubt you’ll be spinning a lot of plates in the air.
+This is a big day; no doubt you’ll be spinning a lot of plates in the air, so it is wise to hire a micro wedding planner.
 Going it alone only adds to your stress level, and it may curb your enthusiasm for the day.
 Don’t be afraid to lean on your friends and family to ensure that things go off without a hitch.